johnshearing/PrivateKeyVault/README.md

 What is written below is the script that the video will follow.
 So it serves as a written tutorial as well.

+To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.
+[This very short video shows the process](https://www.youtube.com/watch?v=3MwJOj3t8cI)
+Until the video is posted here, look at this very short video clip before proceeding with this topic.

+**Video script starts here**
+To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.

 Not only does this tutorial cover the use of QR-Codes to cross the airgap, it is also a beginner’s tutorial on using GPG encrypted messaging.
 Everything you need to know in order to send and receive encrypted messages is covered here.

-To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.
-[This very short video shows the process](https://www.youtube.com/watch?v=3MwJOj3t8cI)
-Look at this first before proceeding with this topic.
+Let's start with an over view of the process.
+This is what the raspberry pi screen looks like right after you log in.
+Pressing ctrl+alt+t brings up the Terminal Window.
+You can also click on the Terminal Window icon at the top of the screen.
+Pressing alt+spacebar brings up another menu that allows you to control properties of the terminal window.
+Pressing the letter d removes the title bar.
+Selecting Undecorate from the menu accomplishes the same thing.
+Here we bring up the properties menu again with the alt+spacebar combination and then press the letter x to maximize the window.
+Changing these properties is not required but this is how I like to set things up when working at the command line.

+Now type the word **menu** and press the **Enter** button.
+You can use this menu to launch the tasks you wish to accomplish using the PrivateKeyVault.
+The menu is customizable to your individual needs.

 By way of introduction, let’s try moving text out of the PrivateKeyVault from the command line.
 In this first example we will show the QR-Code representation of "hello world"